 Substrate:

-To grow this mushroom a bed is made by layering the spawn with a lignin based substrate, ideally woodchip, predominately hardwood, and the use of cardboard.
+The most relaible way to grow this mushroom is to layer the spawn (either sawdust or wood chip spawn) with cardboard and woodchip, predominately hardwood (no more than 50% softwood if it’s mixed).
 Sawdust can also be used but works best in combination with woodchip.
+Straw can be used but the bed will not last as long and we have not yet compared yeilds (in part because we don’t want to rely on straw as a substrate).
 The woodchip should be fresh no more than a couple of weeks after being chipped.
 If the woodchip has been left for more than a few weeks and no more than 2 months, it can still be used but should be treated through cold water fermentation.
-This is a simple process of submerging the woodchip in water for at least 10 days.
+This is a simple process of submerging the woodchip in water for 10-14 days.

 Inoculation:

 A site is cleared of vegetation and any pernicious weeds removed.
 A sheet layer of cardboard is applied and thoroughly saturated with water.
-If the water is polling anywhere, make holes in the cardboard.
+If the water is pooling anywhere, make holes in the cardboard to alow it to drain.
 The spawn is scattered over the carboard followed by a 2-3cm layer of woodchip.
-You proceed in this fashion beginning with another layer of carboard biut this time not sheet layer but using ripped up pieces of card to allow for infiltration.
+You proceed in this fashion beginning with another layer of carboard but this time not a sheet layer of card but using ripped up pieces of card to allow for infiltration.
 After 3-4 layers a final mulch of straw is added on top.
+For a 4 layered bed 1 -1.5kg of spawn will suffice.

 The bed will last for 2 years until it needs to be replenished.